Vietnam

 Vietnamese-German University (VGU)

 A comprehensive realignment of Vietnamese higher education policy is set to take place with the help of international support.
 The Vietnamese-German University (VGU) in Ho Chi Minh City is Vietnam's first state university with international stakeholders.
-The goal of the Vietnamese government is to establish a new model university which can be used as a template for the entire higher education system.
+The goal of the Vietnamese government is to establish a new model of research-oriented universities.
 The VGU (an initiative of Hessia) was officially launched on 10 September 2008.

 The role of the International Bureau

-On behalf of the German Federal Ministry of Education and Research (BMBF), the International Bureau supports the goal of expanding the international network of German universities, research institutions and companies, in order to facilitate the acquisition of expertise and innovative advantages for German science and industry.
-Thus, the International Bureau contributes to the implementation of the international dimension in the specialist programmes of the BMBF.
+On behalf of the German Federal Ministry of Education and Research (BMBF), the International Bureau supports the goal of expanding the international network of German universities, research institutions and companies, in order to facilitate the acquisition of expertise and innovative advances for German science and industry.
+Thus, the International Bureau contributes to the implementation of the international dimension in the field programmes of the BMBF.